jcuratcha/qmk_firmware/keyboards/planck/keymaps/jcuratcha/readme.md

-# The Default Planck Layout
+# jcuratcha's Planck Layout

+This layout contains a layer for mouse controls, and contains the default QWERTY and COLEMAK layouts.